aflin/rampart_docs/source/rampart-sql.rst

     ``rampart-langtools``; see its module documentation for build variants and install instructions.

-Two settings configure it, both documented in detail under :ref:`sql-set:Embedding Properties`:
+The settings below configure it, all documented in detail under :ref:`sql-set:Embedding Properties`:

 * :ref:`llamaEmbed <sql-set:llamaEmbed>` — the path to a ``.gguf`` embedding